IHE/ITI.MHDS/index.md

 The rows are showing a set of functional roles.
-These roles would be conveyed from the requesting organization through the use of the Internet User Authorization (IUA) Profile.
+These roles would be conveyed from the requesting organization through the use of the Internet User Authorization ([IUA](https://profiles.ihe.net/ITI/IUA/index.html)) Profile.
 This profile defines how a user and the security/privacy context of the request is defined.
 Additional information can be carried such as the PurposeOfUse, what the user intends to use the data for.
 Note that Privacy Policies and Access Control rules can leverage any of the user context, patient identity, or document metadata discussed above.

-#### 50.5.3.3 Patient Privacy Consent to participate in Document Sharing
+#### 1:50.5.3.3 Patient Privacy Consent to participate in Document Sharing

 The topic of Patient Privacy Consent (Authorization) to collect, use, and disclose is a complex topic.
 This complexity does not always need to